 Offshore Banking in the UK is a bit of a misnomer.
-While it is possible for non-residents to bank in the UK (especially in private banking), offshore banking in the UK is found… offshore.
+While it is possible for non-residents to bank in the United Kingdom, offshore banking in the UK is found… offshore.

 Just a short 60-minute flight from London, and you can find three of the top offshore banking jurisdictions in existence today: the Crown Dependencies of Jersey, Guernsey, and the Isle of Man.

 While these three little island territories are not part of the UK.
 Instead, they are territories for which the UK is responsible.
 This makes the Crown Dependencies unique when compared to the British Overseas Territories (BOTs), which are constitutionally tied to the UK.

 And, to top it off, these three banking jurisdictions offer low-cost expat wealth management services.

 - Choosing where to open an offshore account in the UK can be challenging to navigate if you don’t have the right information

 - It’s important to understand the bank-specific requirements and banking regulations before applying to open an offshore account in the UK

 - There are several banking options in the BOTs to choose from that are suitable for non-resident banking clients